 Firstly, we would like to begin with the heavier folks.
 If this is you, then without a doubt you should look into a firmer pocket coil mattress and preferable without a pillowtop.
 One of the most popular mattresses for us and one that we have had most success with is the Chiro Firm mattress.
 This is a foam encased pocket coil mattress with layers of dense high density foam.
 It also has the zone pocket coil system we mentioned earlier for additional reinforcement in the mid section of the mattress.
 This is an extremely popular choice also because it suits back, side or stomach sleepers altogether.
 It is also a very durable mattress with 10 years of warranty.

 Next, for the average sized person, we will recommend a couple of options.
-Firstly, a hybrid mattress made by Serta, the Serta Annapolis mattress.
+Firstly, a hybrid mattress made by Simmons, the Simmons Beautyrest Black Madison.
 This is a hybrid, foam encased pocket coil mattress with high density foam and a cool gel memory foam pillowtop.
-This mattress is a medium/medium firm mattress depending on your body weight.
-This mattress is a fantastic choice for side or stomach sleepers and works well with most back sleepers also.
+However, the pocket coils in this mattress are not your ordinary pocket coils.
+This mattress has its very own T3 pocket coil system where each individual coil is triple stranded rather than a single strand.
+This adds to the durability and support of the mattress.
+This mattress is firm mattress which works great for back and side sleepers.
 The other mattress we could recommend is the Dreamstar Omega Latex mattress.
 This is a unique type of mattress since it is actually completely foam based.
 This is a high density foam and natural latex mattress with a medium firm comfort level.
 This mattress also comes with a pillowtop to allow a slight conforming feel at the sleep surface but a firm support from beneath.

 Finally, for the lighter folks, we recommend nothing more than a medium mattress.
 Hands down the most popular medium mattress for us is the Dreamstar Hilton mattress.
 This mattress has it all!
 Pocket coils, hybrid, memory foam and a pillowtop.
 This is a very popular choice not only for it’s quality and comfort but also for its price!
 You will not regret selecting the Hilton mattress.